mmzeeman/hedgy/README.md

 render_error(Code, Error, Exchange, Context) -> {Html, Exchange, Context}
 ```

-When Elli Machine encounters an error during processing of a request and a controller exports this function it will be used to render a html error message.
+When Hedgy encounters an error during processing of a request and a controller exports this function it will be used to render a html error message.

 ## Controller Function Signature